How To Write a Job Description That Attracts the Most-Qualified Candidates

 When deciding between upskilling employees, rehiring, or hiring someone brand new, there are a few factors to consider.
 For example, your current staff must be willing or able to commit to upskilling.
 If they are not excited about it or not technically able to grow into new roles, it would be necessary to hire externally.

 You should also determine the ability of the organization itself to provide adequate training for upskilling employees.
 Can the training be conducted entirely in-house?
-If not, do you want to send employees elsewhere for upskilling and reskilling, or
+If not, do you want to send employees elsewhere for upskilling and reskilling, or bring in a consultant in the field of expertise?
+Finding innovative people excited about creating something new is vital to a successful evolution.

-Assessing the right approach
+Assessing the right upskilling and reskilling approach

 Logistically, there are benefits to rehiring and offering internal promotions or role changes.
 Rehires and current employees won’t require as much training before starting handling their new role.
 Onboarding is often much more straightforward with rehires than with new hires.
 Rehires are already familiar with the company’s culture and policies, meaning training can focus on upskilling employees.
 Rehires and current employees may also have strong relationships with many coworkers and be ready to get to work.
-Upskilling or reskilling also delivers a positive message: the employer is generous, people-oriented, and focused more on the future than the past.
+Upskilling programs also deliver a positive message: the employer is generous, people-oriented, and focused more on the future than the past.

 How to replace an employee

-Suppose your company determines no employees are willing or technically able to grow into a new role or that the ultimate goal is a revolution that requires utterly new talent.
+Suppose your company determines that no employees are willing or technically able to grow into a new role or that the ultimate goal is a revolution that requires utterly new talent.
 In that case, it’s better to hire externally.
 However, recruiting a hard worker suited for the position can be difficult.
-You must ensure the new hire is a good fit for the company culture, which can influence the speed of adapting to the change.
+You must ensure the new hire is a good fit for the company culture, which can influence the speed of adaptation to the change.
 Yet, if upskilling and reskilling genuinely aren’t a good option, one of the best ways to replace an employee is to hire a temporary worker via a staffing agency like Whitman Associates

 In a temp-to-perm position, you can see how potential employees perform before committing to them.
 This includes reviews of their performance, culture fit, and excitement for the company’s mission.
 By partnering with a staffing agency, you can find the best replacement for your business while cutting down time and effort in finding qualified candidates for the role.